 I have an idea that is simple to do in the meantime and provide another benefit: Try to checkout a git refspec from already existing git working copy: https://github.com/os-autoinst/os-autoinst/pull/1358 .
 Not sure if this helps us that much though within openQA.
 We commonly use caching meaning that we have tests which reside within the cache directory, common for all worker instances.
 We don't want to checkout something in there because this would affect other instances.
 What we could try to do is to clone locally from cache to pool and then checkout.

-#7 Updated by okurz about 1 year ago
+#7 Updated by okurz almost 3 years ago

 But the working copy would still need a